-With a DFB Cup final on the horizon and Europa League glory in their sights, Peter Bosz has made Bayer Leverkusen a force to be reckoned with once more.
+With Europa League glory in their sights, Peter Bosz has made Bayer Leverkusen a force to be reckoned with once more.
 Could he be the man to shake the club’s ‘Neverkusen’ tag once and for all?

 ‘Always the bridesmaid’ comes to mind when thinking of Leverkusen, five-time Bundesliga runners-up and owners of a solitary DFB Cup and UEFA Cup apiece.

 For a club with long-held lofty ambitions, coming second is not enough and it represents a frustrating reality for Die Werkself supporters, fed up with the 'Neverkusen' moniker that has accompanied them for 18 years.
 On the cusp of one of the greatest seasons in the history of club football, Leverkusen’s treble hopefuls would end that 2001/02 campaign with a trio of silver medals.

 Across a miserable 11 days at the end of May 2002, they first came up a point short of Borussia Dortmund in the Bundesliga title race, then lost 4-2 to Schalke in the DFB Cup final, before a Zinedine Zidane-inspired Real Madrid pipped them to Champions League glory in Glasgow.

 Thus, ‘Neverkusen’ was born, reinforced further by the Mesut Özil-led cup final defeat to Werder Bremen in 2008/09, as well as the 2010/11 Bundesliga runners-up medal that saw the club - again - come up short of Dortmund, albeit in less agonising fashion than 2002.

 2020's DFB Cup final defeat to Bayern Munich continued in the same vein, but Leverkusen have good reason to believe that jinx could soon end, under the guidance of Bosz.